Read here all about how to get to Ait Benhaddou from Marrakesh and visit the filming sites of Gladiator and Game of Thrones.

-However, Hollywood’s favorite filming spot is not in Ouarzazate but rather, in a small fortified city located some 30 minutes away: Aït Benhaddou.
+However, Hollywood’s favorite filming spot is not in Ouarzazate but rather, in a small fortified city located some 30 minutes away: Ait Benhaddou.

-All organized tours to the Sahara desert (at least the ones departing from Marrakech) will stop at Aït Benhaddou for a one-hour visit and subsequent lunch.
+All organized tours to the Sahara desert (at least the ones departing from Marrakech) will stop at Ait Benhaddou for a one-hour visit and subsequent lunch.
 Granted, this isn’t the ideal way to enjoy this interesting place but it is definitely the cheapest and easiest one.

 The fact that he was scratching his back every two seconds soon led me to believe that these were actually his work clothes since the rest of the people we met inside the city didn’t dress as stylish as this guy.

 Nevertheless, this guy won the award for the best dressed Moroccan ever.
 The best part?
 He never asked us for tips!

 Our guide, Ahmed, soon led us to the entrance of the ksar (fortified city) as he began to tell us about the many films and TV series that were shot inside the walls of this impressive wonder of the Sahara.

 Lawrence of Arabia, Sodom and Gomorrah, Oedipus Rex, The Man who would be King, The Jewel of the Nile, 007: The Living Daylights, The Last Temptation of the Christ, The Mummy, Gladiator, Alexander, Kingdom of Heaven, Babel, Prince of Persia, The Bible, Son of God and yes, Game of Thrones.

-The place where dozens of movies were filmed: Aït Benhaddou
+The place where dozens of movies were filmed: Ait Benhaddou

-The rest of the locals live in the new town area located in front of Aït Benhaddou since the ksar is protected by the UNESCO and the Moroccan government is smart enough to avoid any damage to the integrity of this city.
+The rest of the locals live in the new town area located in front of Ait Benhaddou since the ksar is protected by the UNESCO and the Moroccan government is smart enough to avoid any damage to the integrity of this city.

 If you want to buy a scarf to use as a turban for the desert, this is your last chance since prices will get higher and higher as you get closer to the Sahara.

 Along the stops on the way up, we entered a very unique souvenir shop that sold art with Berber (the people of the desert) secret codes that only surface when hit by fire.
-Rumour has it that Lawrence of Arabia used them to communicate between his allies.
+Rumor has it that Lawrence of Arabia used them to communicate between his allies.

 It’s really inspiring to realize that some of my favorite actors enjoyed this view as they filmed the classics that led them to glory and fame!!!

 Although one hour is more than enough to explore the complete ksar, I somehow wish I had more time here in order to fully appreciate all of the different filming spots and of course, to try to recreate some of my favorite scenes!
 I wonder if the Berbers would be up for a sparring match in the Gladiator arena!

-After your visit to Aït Benhaddou, you will be led to an extremely touristy and expensive restaurant (80DH for a couscous plate?
+After your visit to Ait Benhaddou, you will be led to an extremely touristy and expensive restaurant (80DH for a couscous plate?
 No way Jose!) so your best option would be to sneak out outside and try asking the locals where they eat.

 Luckily, the Berber home-made traditional dinner in the middle of the desert hours later was one of the most amazing ones I’ve ever had but more on that tomorrow in the article about the Sahara excursion and the many stupid mistakes I did along the way.
 Don’t you dare to miss it!

-If you hate organized tours, you can take a bus from Marrakech to Ouarzazate (5 hours, 80DH), tell the driver to stop at the crossing for Aït Benhaddou and from there take a shared taxi (total cost of the taxi is 60DH for the complete taxi so you’ll have to wait or pay the complete fare).
+If you hate organized tours, you can take a bus from Marrakech to Ouarzazate (5 hours, 80DH), tell the driver to stop at the crossing for Ait Benhaddou and from there take a shared taxi (total cost of the taxi is 60DH for the complete taxi so you’ll have to wait or pay the complete fare).